 The Lasting Effects of Smokeless Tobacco

 According to the CDC, smokeless tobacco can cause gray or white spots inside the mouth -called leukoplakia- that can lead to cancer.
 Studies have found that 60 to 78 percent of smokeless tobacco users have oral lesions of some variety, most occuring within the first three years of use.
 Dip can also cause gum disease, tooth decay, and tooth loss; along with the risk for early delivery and stillbirth pregnancies.

 If you’re still considering reaching for that can of dip, think about your pearly whites and how much they mean to you.
 What does dip do to my teeth?
 Not only will smokeless tobacco cause you and your clothes to smell, but it is also known to create additional problems in the future.

-For more information about what dip does to your teeth, or to schedule your appointment for a check-up, give Friendly Dentistry a call today at (336) 272-4595.
+For more information about what dip does to your teeth, or to schedule your appointment for a check-up in Greensboro, NC, give Friendly Dentistry a call today at (336) 272-4595.
 If you are a smokeless tobacco user, it’s not a bad idea to know where your dental health stands.
 If there is an issue it’s vital to address it early, so you and your wallet can avoid the pain in the future.
 We want you to look and feel your best when you grin and bear it, and that starts with excellent dental health.